Adaptors / Oracle Retail

 Source vs target usage

-Extraction from existing Oracle Retail estates for migration to new platforms.
+Extraction from existing Oracle Retail estates (RMS, ReSA, SIM, RPM, ReIM, RTM) for migration to cloud platforms.
 Covers full and delta extraction patterns.

 • RMS foundation data: items, locations, suppliers, cost components, pricing